UoM-ResPlat-DevOps/unimelb-mf-scripts/README.md

-# NOTE: this repository has been archived.
-It is now read-only.
+# NOTE: this repository has been archived(It's now read-only).
 All the contents have been moved to [unimelb-mf-clients](https://github.com/UoM-ResPlat-DevOps/unimelb-mf-clients) repostiory.
 Please use [unimelb-mf-clients](https://github.com/UoM-ResPlat-DevOps/unimelb-mf-clients) instead.

 # unimelb-mf-scripts